jithendray/jithendray/README.md

 <br />

 - I'm a data scientist working at the intersection of analytics, business intelligence & machine learning
-- I am currently working as a Data Scientist at [NeenOpal Inc.](https://www.neenopal.com/)
 - I mainly write code in Python and SQL, occasionally I do R, JavaScript, and currently I am learning Julia and Scala.

 Here is some of the stuff I enjoy doing: